Government Contractor Marketing—2 Winning Strategies

 - 73% will download and share online content with colleagues and supervisors

-Inbound marketing can be a manual process (typical for smaller companies) or it can be automated through the use of marketing automation software.
-We have found that marketing automation is a relatively new concept for many B2G companies.
-The ones who learn how to utilize the powerful potential first will be leaps and bounds above their competitors.
+Inbound marketing can be a manual process (typical for smaller companies) or an automated process through the use of marketing automation software.
+While marketing automation is a relatively new concept for many B2G companies the ones who learn how to utilize its powerful potential first will have an advantage over their competitors.

-Note: Inbound marketing is just one term coined by Brian Halligan, founder of HubSpot—the popular inbound marketing automation platform.
-You may have also heard of other companies in the marketing automation space such as Marketo, Pardot, Eloqua, and others.
+Note: Inbound marketing is one term coined by Brian Halligan, founder of HubSpot—the popular inbound marketing automation platform.
+Other companies in the marketing automation space include Marketo, Pardot, Eloqua, SharpSpring, and Keap.
 Other terms you will hear associated with inbound marketing are “content marketing,” “non-interruptive marketing,” or “permission-based marketing.”

-Website engagement is measured by the time spent on your website, the number of pages visited, and bounce rate—the % of visitors who come to your website and leave without looking at another page.
+Website engagement is measured by the time spent on your website, the number of pages visited, and bounce rate (the percentage of visitors who come to your website and leave without looking at another page).
 All three metrics can be found in your website analytics.

 The concept of engagement is simple.
-However, the art and science of improving these performance statistics can be complex.
+The art and science of improving these performance statistics, however, can be quite complex.
 It is the combined effect of the following critical factors:

 Good website navigation will provide the visitor with opportunities to hang out and read more.
 It will present other related topics, which could lead to clicks onto new pages, directly affecting the pages visited measure.